tomtsaoao/rsi-trading-bot/README.md

 # RSI Trading Bot

-Binance Crypto Trading Bot utilising RSI to buy and sell ETH
+Crypto Trading Bot utilising the RSI indicator to buy and sell ETH on Binance